SzaboLeventeDev/multicontainer-todo-test/Readme.md

 ## Summary
 This application was built as part of my portfolio to practise and deepen my containerization knowledge.
 It includes both client and server side using Vue.JS on the frontend side and Express.JS as backend extended with TS.
 As database Postgres generated in a container.

+The app has two main pages, one for adding new task and the other to list the existing tasks.

 ### First steps
 1. Clone the repository using HTTPS link or SSH.